luhuimao/morgan/book/src/cluster.md

 ## Confirming Transactions

-A Solana cluster is capable of subsecond *confirmation* for up to 150 nodes with plans to scale up to hundreds of thousands of nodes.
+A Morgan cluster is capable of subsecond *confirmation* for up to 150 nodes with plans to scale up to hundreds of thousands of nodes.
 Once fully implemented, confirmation times are expected to increase only with the logarithm of the number of validators, where the logarithm's base is very high.